UKCloud/documentation/articles/oracle/orcl-faq.md

 ### Is the RAM virtual or physical?

-As with all our services, UKCloud for Oracle Software comes with Virtual RAM
+As with all our services, UKCloud for Oracle Software comes with Virtual RAM.

 ### What is the best platform to use to run MySQL?